-Fort Bend County will proceed with the 2020 Fireworks Season, please mail or place application(s) and payment in an envelope and drop it in the drop box at the Fire Marshal's Office.
+Fort Bend County will proceed with the 2022 Fireworks Season.
+Please mail or hand deliver application(s) and payment to the Fire Marshal's Office.

 Safety and responsibility are important with fireworks.
 If a fire starts from fireworks, it can impact the community and residences of Fort Bend County.
 If the fire is found to be started intentionally, and damages the property of another, you may be subject to the charge of Arson with a possible penalty of 2-20 years in prison and a fine not to exceed $10,000.00.
 You may also be held civilly liable for damages.

 Although fireworks and celebrations go together, especially during the holiday season, they can be dangerous when used improperly; causing serious burn and eye injuries.

 Recommended Safety Tips